MarkEdmondson1234/me-blog/content/posts/culture-war-weapon-survey.md

 Talk about these things in person, with differing points of view respected.
 Hearing someone talk doesn't mean you have to agree with what they said.
 To gain trust in one another we need to interact beyond words on a screen, and remember that we are all humans struggling with our own existence, with a lot more in common than differences between us.

-Perspectives that bind us together, such as a shared culture are lacking these days in the personalised media world we are in now - the greatest effect in the end may have to be driven by the social media companies themselves, which if they truly have a mission of 'making the world a better place' as their silicon valley ethos is supposed to believe, will do so willingly without the need for governments to step in, how may be powerless to do so if the culture wars continue to escalate.
+Perspectives that bind us together, such as a shared culture are lacking these days in the personalised media world we are in now - the greatest effect in the end may have to be driven by the social media companies themselves, which if they truly have a mission of 'making the world a better place' as their silicon valley ethos is supposed to believe, will do so willingly without the need for governments to step in, who may be powerless to do so if the culture wars continue to escalate.
 We are in their hands.